Q. Is there a fee to file a claim?

 Q. Is there a limit on the amount that may be recovered?

 A. Yes.
 The Fund has a $100,000 maximum award per claimant.
-Effective February 24, 2014, there will be a $1,000,000 aggregate cap per attorney.
+Effective February 24, 2014, a $1,000,000 aggregate cap per attorney was enacted.
 The Board may request the Supreme Court of Pennsylvania to permit payments of awards relating to one attorney to exceed the $1,000,000 aggregate cap.
 The decision to seek such a waiver of the per attorney aggregate cap is within the Board’s discretion.
 The decision to grant such a request lies solely with the Supreme Court of Pennsylvania.
 [Pa.R.D.E.
 514(b)] [Regulation 3.7]

 Q. Once an award is approved, how soon will the award be paid?